Authored by the expert who managed and guided the team behind the Argentina Property Pack

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Patagonia as of 2026?

-As of the first half of 2026, there is no region-wide minimum stay or maximum nights-per-year cap for Airbnb listings in Patagonia.
+As of early 2026, there is no broad Patagonia-wide minimum stay rule and no broad Patagonia-wide maximum nights-per-year cap for normal residential Airbnb listings.

 Do I have to live there, or can I Airbnb a secondary home in Patagonia right now?